-Costs & FAQs
+Costs & Frequently Asked Questions

 Attic conversions are a great way to increase your living space without the hassle and expense of moving home.
 If your attic space is convertible, you have a blank canvas to add the perfect additional rooms or room to your home (playroom, master bedroom with en-suite, chill out room or additional childrens bedrooms – what you decide is only governed by your space and imagination).
 Our FAQs have been put together to help answer the main questions asked by people who are thinking of having an attic conversion on their property.

 Because every property and attic space is different, an exact cost can only be determined by conducting a survey and discussing the requirements.
 See below the list of items typically included in an attic conversion.
 We offer a free survey, design and quotation.
 Call Wayne on 01 903 5169.

 - Structural steel (RSJ)

 - Floor joist 7″X2″ timber fully suspended off steel (RSJ)